Cricket Fielding Positions

 Cricket Fielding Strategies

-Fielding positions for one for one of the more complex ball sports have not so much become more complex as more varied and obscure than those of yesteryear, if not yesterday.
+Fielding positions for one of the more complex ball sports have not so much become more complex as more varied and obscure than those of yesteryear, if not yesterday.

 Using just 10 fielders to save the bowler’s figures and possibly career, the captain’s ability to position his field across a vastly variable area is a skill.